Enumerate and Align

 #,<esc>%s |\d+<enter>&

-3. Input \{ and then hit <enter>, which will place a cursor on every "{", creating many single-width selections
+\{and then hit<enter>, which will place a cursor on every "{", creating many single-width selections ato go into insert mode after the "{"- Input

-9. Use %s to enter select mode again
+%sto enter select mode again - Input

-11. & to align all selections in columns, note that the numbers get right-aligned
+|\d+which is a regular expression selecting all spaces and numbers, then hit<enter> &to align all selections in columns, note that the numbers get right-aligned